comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 Historize-Job-Rate: 30s,
 thread pool size for the getReport command: 5

-Using the described setup we conduct different test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.
+Using the described setup we conducted different test runs with a jmeter thread pool size (=number of concurrent simulated users) of 3, 5 and 7.

 Analyzing the served reports timestamps leads us to the following conclusion: